Annotation-Garden/management/agi-white-paper.md

 ## Architecture for Collaboration

-AGI implements a hub-and-spoke architecture where each stimulus becomes a collaborative repository.
+AGI implements a hub-and-spoke architecture where each stimulus becomes a collaborative repository, with Git branches serving as annotation layers.
+This "branches as layers" model enables independent development of different annotation perspectives—scene boundaries, emotional arcs, object detection that can be stacked, compared, and merged through standard Git workflows.
+Researchers fork repositories to create their own annotation perspectives, then contribute back through pull requests, enabling the community to cultivate shared understanding while preserving individual viewpoints.

 We begin with three flagship datasets that exemplify the platform's value:

 **Natural Scenes Dataset (NSD)**: 73,000 COCO images viewed by participants during 7T fMRI scanning.
 AGI hosts a single repository (github.com/annotation-garden/nsd-stimuli) containing the stimulus identifiers and accumulating annotation layers: object detection, scene categorization, emotional ratings, visual saliency maps.
 Each annotation type exists as a versioned directory following stimuli-BIDS specifications, with standardized events.tsv files and accompanying JSON sidecars defining the annotation schema.